kyle0418/Kyffee/README.md

 # Kyffee
 A simple android note app.

+Text size should be "Normal"
+Display size should be "Default"

 account for test:
 * username: aaa, pwd: 123
 * username: Lebron James, pwd: 23